 Credit: Google Images

-ISIS is attracting thousands of young recruits from Muslim communities all over the world.
+Organisations like ISIS are attracting thousands of young recruits from Muslim communities all over the world.
 They are inspired by the vision of participating in a "Jihad" to establish and consolidate a Muslim Caliphate that will initially encompass the whole Middle East, and eventually the whole world.

-Their ultimate dream, however, is to eventually subjugate the whole World under Islam, to be governed under the strictest interpretation of Sharia law.
+Their ultimate dream is to eventually subjugate the whole World under Islam, to be governed under the strictest interpretation of Sharia law.